-Transportation will provided for the Adam's Place Day Center 7 days a week, 8-4:30pm and until 6pm during cold weather alerts.
-If a cold weather alert is called transportation will provided to the shelters and warming sites from the day center.
+Transportation will provided to and from the Adam's Place Day Center 7 days a week, 8-4:30 p.m. and until 6 p.m. during cold weather alerts.
+If a cold weather alert is called, transportation will provided to the shelters and warming sites from the day center.
 There will be two vehicles designated for this route.
-Starting at 8:00am, the pick up vans will start at SOME and go to Covenant House; North Capitol Street & Massachusetts Avenue; 9th and G Streets (Martin Luther King Jr. Library), New York Ave to Adams Place Day Center; the schedule will be repeated every hour until the last pick up at 4:30pm.
+Starting at 8:00 a.m., the vans will pick up at SOME and go to Covenant House; North Capitol Street & Massachusetts Avenue; 9th and G Streets (Martin Luther King Jr. Library), New York Ave Shelter to Adams Place Day Center; the schedule will be repeated every hour until the last pick up at 4:30 p.m.